AlfonsoUceda/note_tracker/README.md

-# TrackNoter
+# NoteTracker

-TODO: Write a gem description
+This gem provides the feature to track your notes with pivotal tracker

 ## Installation